(Last Updated on : 21-11-2013)

 Education in Jamnagar District

-Jamnagar district has 1316 primary schools, 156 secondary school and 45 higher secondary schools.
-Jamnagar is home to the country's only Ayurvedic University offering post graduate and diploma courses in Ayurvedic medicines and pharmaceutical science, yoga
+Jamnagar district possesses 1316 primary schools, 156 secondary schools and 45 higher secondary schools.
+Jamnagar is home to the country's only Ayurvedic University, named Gujarat Ayurved University

 and Indian naturopathy

 .
-The Industrial Training Institutes (ITI) in Jamnagar impart training in various areas such as, cutting and sewing, welding, repairing, fabrication, armature and motor rewinding, hair and skin care, electronic system maintenance among various others.
+The Industrial Training Institutes (ITI) in Jamnagar impart training in various disciplines such as, cutting and sewing, welding, repairing, fabrication, armature and motor rewinding, hair and skin care, electronic system maintenance among various others.

 Economy of Jamnagar District